Here are 10 questions you should ask your realtor before signing the dotted line. .

 If the buyer and seller agree to amend the contract, the the option fee is credited back to the buyer at closing and the transaction moves forward.
 If the buyer and cannot come to an agreement, the buyer may cancel the contract and get his earnest money refunded.
 However, the option fee will stay with the seller.

 The buyer must pay a fee for this time period to be valid.
 The buyer has 3 days from the executed date of the contract to pay the seller for this fee.
 Sellers would like this period to be a short as possible and the buyers would like this time period to be as long as possible.
+Your Realtor will guide you through this very important process.
 Generally, the option period is between 5 to 10 days.

 Major Points About an Option Period in Texas